jonnonz1/nz-statute-book/acts/public/2011/environmental-protection-authority-act-2011.md

   (b) all money payable to or by the former EPA becomes payable to or by the EPA; and (c) all rights, liabilities, contracts, entitlements, and engagements of the former EPA become the rights, liabilities, contracts, entitlements, and engagements of the EPA; and
   (d) all directions to the former EPA in effect immediately before the commencement of this section become directions to the EPA; and
-  (e) any delegation to the former EPA by the Minister under section 46(1) of the Natural and Built Environment Act 2023 that is in effect immediately before the commencement of this section has effect as if it were a delegation to the EPA; and
+  (e) any delegation to the former EPA by the Minister under section 29(4) of the Resource Management Act 1991 that is in effect immediately before the commencement of this section has effect as if it were a delegation to the EPA; and
   (f) anything done, or omitted to be done, or that is to be done, by, or in relation to, the former EPA is to be treated as having been done, or omitted to be done, or to be done, by, or in relation to, the EPA; and
   (g) the commencement, continuation, or enforcement of proceedings by or against the former EPA may instead be carried out by or against the EPA without amendment to the proceedings; and
   (h) a matter or thing that would, but for this section, have been completed by the former EPA may be completed by the EPA.